vindar/tgx/docs/intro_api_2D.md

 Most public drawing methods clip their output to the current image or sub-image.
 Direct pixel access with `operator()` is intentionally different: it gives raw access to the buffer and assumes that the coordinates are valid.

-@section sec_2Dprimitives 2D Drawing methods.
+@section sec_2Dprimitives 2D drawing methods

-@subsection subsec_filling Filling the screen.
+@subsection subsec_filling Filling the screen

 ![test_screen_filling](../test_screen_filling.png)